python/cpython/Doc/installing/index.rst

 Installing binary extensions
 ----------------------------

-Python has typically relied heavily on source based distribution, with end users being expected to compile extension modules from source as part of the installation process.
+Python has typically relied heavily on source based distributions, with end users being expected to compile binary extensions from source as part of the installation process.

-With the introduction of support for the binary ``wheel`` format, and the ability to publish wheels for at least Windows and Mac OS X through the Python Packaging Index, this problem is expected to diminish over time, as users are more regularly able to install pre-built extensions rather than needing to build them themselves.
+With the introduction of support for the binary ``wheel`` format, and the ability to publish wheels for at least Windows and Mac OS X through the Python Package Index, this problem is expected to diminish over time, as users are more regularly able to install pre-built binary extensions rather than needing to build them themselves.

 Some of the solutions for installing `scientific software